 Your student union has representatives on different levels of the administration of the FSHS and in health promotion work.
 Read more about them here.

-The University of Helsinki has compiled the Students' guide to well-being, health and safety, a comprehensive guide which provides advice on different usual and unusual problems that students may face.
-The guide is available on Flamma, the university's intranet, which requires a university IT account.
+The University of Helsinki has compiled Instructions for students on well-being, a comprehensive guide which provides advice on different usual and unusual problems that students may face.

 Students registered in Helsinki, Espoo, Vantaa, Kauniainen, Kerava, Kirkkonummi or Sipoo receive a 50 per cent discount both on internal tickets and regional tickets purchased with the travel card.
 The student status of the travel card must be updated annually. www.hsl.fi